MarkXA/nidevconf/content/team/joanmcaleer.md

 delta = 250
 +++

-Joan works at Deloitte Digital leading the Product development team in Belfast for Deloitte Ventures, currently coding in .NET core and Angular 2 with previous experience in Java, Integration technologies and SQL.
-Before becoming a mammy was a keen kayaker and mountaineer though more focused on TV shows now.
+Joan works at HHAeXchange as a Software Engineering Manager of the Payer Product and dabbling in small side projects.
+Before becoming a mammy was a keen kayaker and mountaineer but is now focused on her twins and their big sister.